What is Immunofluorescence?

-Immunofluorescence is an assay which is used primarily on biological samples and is classically defined as a procedure to detect antigens in cellular contexts using antibodies.
+Immunofluorescence is an assay that is used primarily on biological samples and is classically defined as a procedure to detect antigens in cellular contexts using antibodies.
 The specificity of antibodies to their antigen is the base for immunofluorescence.

 Fluorescent dyes, such as fluorescein isothiocyanate and lissamine rhodamine, can be tagged with antibody molecules.
 They emit blue-green and orange-red fluorescence, respectively under ultraviolet (UV) rays in the fluorescence microscope.
 This forms the basis of the immunological test.
 Immunofluorescence tests have wide applications in research and diagnostics.
 These tests are broadly of two types:

 A direct immunofluorescence test is used to detect the unknown antigens in a cell or tissue by employing a known labeled antibody that interacts directly with unknown antigens.
 If an antigen is present, it reacts with labeled antibody and the antibody-coated antigen is observed under UV light of the fluorescence.
 It involves the use of labeled antiviral antibodies.

 The specimen is placed on the slide; fluorescent-labeled antibody is then added to it and allowed for some time for Antigen-Antibody reaction.
 The preparation is then washed which will allow the removal of other components except for the complex of antigen and fluorescent-labeled antibody.
 On microscopy (Fluorescence Microscopy), Antigen-Antibody complexes are observed fluorescing due to the dye attached to the antibody.